cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 First, we need to create an execution environment where code can’t access anything it’s not supposed to.

 For this, our primary tool is V8, the JavaScript engine developed by Google for use in Chrome.
-V8 executes code inside "isolates", which prevent that code from accessing memory outside the isolate — even within the same process.
+V8 executes code inside “isolates”, which prevent that code from accessing memory outside the isolate — even within the same process.
 Importantly, this means we can run many isolates within a single process.
 This is essential for an edge compute platform like Workers where we must host many thousands of guest apps on every machine, and rapidly switch between these guests thousands of times per second with minimal overhead.
 If we had to run a separate process for every guest, the number of tenants we could support would be drastically reduced, and we’d have to limit edge compute to a small number of big enterprise customers who could pay a lot of money.
 With isolate technology, we can make edge compute available to everyone.

 Sometimes, though, we do decide to schedule a worker in its own private process.
 We do this if it uses certain features that we feel need an extra layer of isolation.
 For example, when a developer uses the devtools debugger to inspect their worker, we run that worker in a separate process.
 This is because historically, in the browser, the inspector protocol has only been usable by the browser’s trusted operator, and therefore has not received as much security scrutiny as the rest of V8.
 In order to hedge against the increased risk of bugs in the inspector protocol, we move inspected workers into a separate process with a process-level sandbox.
 We also use process isolation as an extra defense against Spectre, which I’ll describe later in this post.

-Additionally, even for isolates that run in a shared process with other isolates, we run multiple instances of the whole runtime on each machine, which we call "cordons".
+Additionally, even for isolates that run in a shared process with other isolates, we run multiple instances of the whole runtime on each machine, which we call “cordons”.
 Workers are distributed among cordons by assigning each worker a level of trust and separating low-trusted workers from those we trust more highly.
 As one example of this in operation: a customer who signs up for our free plan will not be scheduled in the same process as an enterprise customer.
 This provides some defense-in-depth in the case a zero-day security vulnerability is found in V8.
 But I’ll talk more about V8 bugs, and how we address them, later in this post.

 At the whole-process level, we apply another layer of sandboxing for defense in depth.
-The "layer 2" sandbox uses Linux namespaces and seccomp to prohibit all access to the filesystem and network.
+The “layer 2” sandbox uses Linux namespaces and seccomp to prohibit all access to the filesystem and network.
 Namespaces and seccomp are commonly used to implement containers.
 However, our use of these technologies is much stricter than what is usually possible in container engines, because we configure namespaces and seccomp after the process has started (but before any isolates have been loaded).
 This means, for example, we can (and do) use a totally empty filesystem (mount namespace) and use seccomp to block absolutely all filesystem-related system calls.
 Container engines can’t normally prohibit all filesystem access because doing so would make it impossible to use `exec()` to start the guest program from disk; in our case, our guest programs are not native binaries, and the Workers runtime itself has already finished loading before we block filesystem access.

 The layer 2 sandbox also totally prohibits network access.
 Instead, the process is limited to communicating only over local Unix domain sockets, to talk to other processes on the same system.
 Any communication to the outside world must be mediated by some other local process outside the sandbox.

-One such process in particular, which we call the "supervisor", is responsible for fetching worker code and configuration from disk or from other internal services.
+One such process in particular, which we call the “supervisor”, is responsible for fetching worker code and configuration from disk or from other internal services.
 The supervisor ensures that the sandbox process cannot read any configuration except that which is relevant to the workers that it should be running.

 For example, when the sandbox process receives a request for a worker it hasn’t seen before, that request includes the encryption key for that worker’s code (including attached secrets).
 The sandbox can then pass that key to the supervisor in order to request the code.
 The sandbox cannot request any worker for which it has not received the appropriate key.
 It cannot enumerate known workers.
 It also cannot request configuration it doesn’t need; for example, it cannot request the TLS key used for HTTPS traffic to the worker.